suha-nathan/learning-resource-aggregator/README.md

 - Connection string: `mongodb://localhost:27017`

-If data is unavailable outside the container - check that the port is correctly running the docker process
+If data is unavailable outside the container - check that the port is correctly running the docker process.

 ```bash
 lsof -i :27017